X

 Speaking With Purpose: A guide to delivering impressive presentations! | Buy The Ebook & Audiobook Bundle

-For only $10NZD this bundle deal features an ebook with 37 juicy chapters, nearly 14,000 words across 89 pages plus a 1hour34mins audiobook version (read by me).
+This bundle deal features an ebook with 37 juicy chapters, nearly 14,000 words across 89 pages plus a 1hour35mins audiobook version (read by me).

-Inspired by my recent TEDx talk “The Public Speaking Lesson You Never Had”, the guide details nearly all that I know about public speaking.
+Inspired by my recent TEDx talk “The Public Speaking Lesson You Never Had” (as featured on ted.com), the guide details nearly all that I know about public speaking.

 It’s loaded with personal reflections, professional experiences and insider insights on how to do that which most people fear.
 I’ve crammed it full of lessons from my speaker coaching career, resources and examples of best practice (which are tried and tested on me plus stolen from many others), applicable story models and frameworks, along with strategies on tackling the biggest hurdles of nerves and emotional connectivity.